Far-Aiir/Confirm/README.md

 3: __Yes, I know my code is pretty sloppy, I made this about a year ago for fun when I was still learning JavaScript.__

+4: __Yes, I know there are bugs and some commands might not work 100%.
+But, I lost all interest in this and won't be fixing or continuing this.__
 # Made by Far Aiir#9434 (217215496267890689)